matteuc/chef-me-up/README.md

 chefMEup is created to render recipes based on user's ingredients.
 It helps user to cook a simple, yet delicious, meal.
 Users can quickly mark the ingredients they have in their fridge and have access to all the recipes in our database that incorporate those ingredients.
-When user sign in, they can save their favorite recipes and they can even add their own recipe.
+When user sign in, they can save their favorite recipes and they can even add their own recipe so that chefMEup users can use it.

 ## Getting Started